dnlbowers/blackjack/README.md

 * [Dave Horrocks](https://github.com/daveyjh) - Took the time to break down several topics for me and provide examples.
 Dave pops out form nowhere when I least expect him, and I am eternally grateful for his explanations and code pens.

+* The code institute Slack community as a whole who tested and supported throughout.
+There have been too many to mention everyone who provided encouragement along the way, but they are all superstars.

+* And the biggest thanks goes to my wife and child, who have had to deal with me face to face through it all.
+Oliver has been my reason for the change and Analise my inspiration.

 ### **General reference:**
 * The project was influenced by the Code Institutes code along project called Love maths.
 While I have tried to deviate as much as possible, the code may have some similarities.
 * I relied upon W3schools, MDN web docs, and stack overflow for general references throughout the project.